Canada Vacant Home Tax: How to Avoid It

 While the new bylaw has been implemented since the start of 2022, residential homeowners will have a limited window to declare any secondary homes to ensure they remain compliant with both federal and provincial regulations.

-How the Empty Housing Tax Works
+How the Vacant Home Tax Works

 The tax amount paid will be based upon 1% of the property’s current value assessment during the time the house or property is vacant.
 Taxed homes and property will include non-resident and non-Canadian property or real estate owners.